Small Estate Affidavit

-For a little bit of time and money, you can create a comprehensive Peace of Mind Planning package that is effective now, will remain in effect in the event you become mentally unable to handle your financial matters and save your family and friends the heartache and hassle of cleaning up your affairs.
+When you hire our firm, we provide a comprehensive estate plan that will remain in effect in the event you become mentally unable to handle your financial matters and save your family and friends the heartache and hassle of cleaning up your affairs.

 Attorney Consultation and Case Prep by Zoom.
 Now you can live anywhere and hire the best estate planning attorney for you.

 Over the past 32 years, I have helped over 800 clients prepare and utilize simple and effective planning techniques to protect them and their families in order to avoid probate, save estate taxes, save money and save added emotional burden that comes from long term illness and/or death of a family member.
 Give us a call to schedule a free consultation to find out how we can help you and your family.